 Seismic dampers are used in place of structural elements such as a diagonal brace.

 The main purposes of the seismic dampers are:

 1. To protect the structure against earthquakes.

-4. To decrease the seismic force and reduce the deformations of the structure.
+3. To decrease the effects of the seismic forces and reduce the deformations of the structure.

 i.
 Viscous Dampers